 The goal of sponsorship is not an intimate relationship in the sense of attraction, rather it is about getting better in recovery.
 It can, in fact, be more distracting than helpful and by making sure that person is the same sex, it takes attraction out of the equation.

 A good sponsor should have worked the 12 steps if that person is going to coach another individual through the process.
 The thing about sponsors is the knowledge and understanding of addiction can help offer guidance and support to another as long as that person is also committed to doing the work.

 In order to be a good sponsor, that person should also have one for themselves.
 The individual should have accountability to an outside partner who assists with questions or concerns which arise within that person’s life.
 This indicates a willingness to follow another person and give up control which can help make the individual a great sponsor for someone else.

 Growth comes from understanding the reality of what is rather than what it should be.
 A sponsor who is willing to risk the relationship by giving truth will be able to speak into that person’s life and offer guidance and wisdom but not hide what they really think is going on.

 A sponsor who enjoys life is going to be more fun to be around but also demonstrates the ability to be generally happy without letting little things get overwhelming.
-Self control and experiencing joy in the everyday can be a great model to follow when in recovery.
-Learn more about Hired Power and our services, such as our sober companion service
+Self-control and experiencing joy in every day can be a great model to follow when in recovery.
+Learn more about Hired Power and our services, such as our sober companion service.

 Hired Power helps people in recovery.
 Find out how we can help you.